kisonho/torchmanager/README.md

 ```

 ## Device selection during training/testing
-Torchmanager automatically detects available devices to use during training/testing.
-GPU/MPS will be used in first priority if available.
-To specify other device to use, simply pass the device to the `fit` method for training and `test` method for testing:
+Torchmanager automatically identifies available devices for training and testing.
+If CUDA or MPS is available, it will be used first.
+To use multiple GPUs, set the `use_multi_gpus` flag to `True`.
+To specify a different device for training or testing, pass the device to the `fit` or `test` method, respectively.
+When `use_multi_gpus` is set to `False`, the first available or specified device will be used.

-1. Multi-GPU training/testing:
+1. Multi-GPU (CUDA) training/testing:
 ```python
 # train on multiple GPUs
 model = manager.fit(..., use_multi_gpus=True)